-8. Quality of Work Excellent Strong Satisfactory Unsatisfactory sing deadlines; does work right the first time; corrects own prough, professional work.
-Monitors process, progress and ork.
-Evaluato or Evidence and/or Comments Employe ee Evidence and/or Comments 9.
-Student Management (Paraprofessional Only) Excellent Strong Satisfactory Unsatisfactory Makes substantive contribution to the environment by understanding routines and procedures of the group, assists teacher in organization, shows patience and uses positive reinforcement.
+Excellent Strong Satisfactory Unsatisfactory

+9. Student Management (Paraprofessional Only)

+Makes substantive contribution to the environment by understanding routines and procedures of the group, assists teacher in organization, shows patience and uses positive reinforcement.
 Able to perform the duties asked in and out of the classroom, has excellent rapport with coworkers, students and community.

-Evaluato or Evidence and/or Comments Employee Employee Evidence and/or Comments
+Evaluator Evidence and/or Comments